theodorsm/5G-testbed/README.md

 5G testbed for security reseach.
-Vagrant setup with two VMs, one fore 5G core network and another for RAN/UE.
-A modified version of Open5gs is used together with an [interceptor](https://github.com/theodorsm/5G-interceptor) to run testcases with modified NAS messages.
+Vagrant setup with two VMs, one for 5G core network and another for RAN/UE.
+A [modified version of Open5gs](https://github.com/theodorsm/open5gs/tree/testcases) is used together with an [interceptor](https://github.com/theodorsm/5G-interceptor) to run testcases with modified NAS messages.

 ## Setup